forestryio/forestry.io/hugo/content/blog/image-handling-with-forestry-s3-and-imgix.md

 ### Drag & Drop Functionality for Blocks on Mobile 📱

-Until now our Drag & Drop functionality was limited to the desktop version of Forestry.
+Until now our Drag & Drop functionality for Blocks was limited to the desktop version of Forestry.
 Now you can use this functionality on your mobile devices as well.

 ![](/uploads/2019/01/dnd-blocks-mobile.gif)